andrew/ultimate-awesome/README.md

 - [awesome-browser-hdr](https://github.com/cmahnke/awesome-browser-hdr) - A List of Tools for browser HDR.
 - [awesome-vue3](https://github.com/code-hua/awesome-vue3) - 🎉 A list of Vue3 plugins. (一个关于Vue3 各种功能插件相关列表。).
 - [awesome-mobile-development](https://github.com/CodingAleCR/awesome-mobile-development) - This is a repository full of resources that you might find useful whether you are learning mobile development or want to find tools that help you in the process.
-- [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
 - [awesome-marl-engineering](https://github.com/cor3bit/awesome-marl-engineering) - A (very subjective) curated list of Safe Multi-agent Reinforcement Learning resources.
 - [awesome-soms](https://github.com/cor3bit/awesome-soms) - A curated list of resources for second-order stochastic optimization.
 - [fucking-awesome-promises](https://github.com/correia-jpv/fucking-awesome-promises) - A curated list of useful resources for JavaScript Promises.
 With repository stars⭐ and forks🍴.